iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___2.5/report.md

 <img src="3_star_reviews_wordcloud.png" alt="au.gov.health.covidsafe 3 reviews"/>
 </p>

+> Not sure it is working<br> :date: __2021-05-01 11:48:40__

+> Disappointing.
+I used this from the word go as I believe it to be a useful tool for its purpose.
+In the last ?week? or so it has been responsible for massive power drains to the point my phone switched off.
+The last episode was 70% power usage, yesterday, so unfortunately it is gone.<br> :date: __2021-04-30 01:29:57__

 > Ok app, simple to use.
 Dont like that the camera keeps locking up, so need to close app and try again<br> :date: __2021-04-29 13:08:42__

 > I found this App instructions to be reasonably ok to follow☺..And I hate using phone for anything..But it's for humanity?.😕<br> :date: __2021-04-27 21:55:50__